 (9) Conduct hearings and issue orders in accordance with procedures established pursuant to Chapter 101 of Title 29;

-(10) Where it has been determined after a disciplinary hearing that penalties or sanctions should be imposed, to designate and impose the appropriate sanction or penalty after time for appeal has lapsed.
+(10) Where it has been determined after a disciplinary hearing that penalties or sanctions should be imposed, to designate and impose the appropriate sanction or penalty.

 (b) The Board may require by subpoena the attendance and testimony of witnesses and production of papers, records or other documentary evidence.